 Snapshots can store and recall mute status when the MUTE data type is scoped, as shown in the following table:

 Table 3.
-Snapshot data types and parameters for Matrix mixers
+Snapshot data types and parameters for Matrix mixers with the Show file.

 Snapshot Data Type Included Parameters (for Each Scoped Channel Strip) MUTE Explicitly muted channels, and channels implicitly muted via VCA mute.